bio-apple/eDNA/README.md

 ## Bioinformatics Pipeline

-The data flow diagram is as follows
+The data flow diagram is as follows:

 ![flow-chart](./16s_rRNA.jpg)